-The table below shows the sensitivity of the portfolio value to changes in the inflation rate assumptions assumed in the valuation.
+The table and chart below show the sensitivity of the portfolio value to changes in the inflation rate assumptions assumed in the valuation.
 The projects' income streams are principally a mix of subsidies, which are amended each year with inflation, and power prices, which the sensitivity assumes will move with inflation.
 The projects' management and maintenance and tax expenses typically move with inflation but debt payments are fixed.
 This results in the portfolio returns and valuation being positively correlated to inflation.

-Inflation rate -0.5% Base +0.5%

-Director's valuation -£14.5m £300.6m +£16.1m

-Implied change in NAV per Ordinary Share - -4.7p/ share +5.2p/ share
+Inflation rate -0.5% Base +0.5% Director's valuation (£14.5m) £300.6m +£16.1m Implied change in NAV per Ordinary Share -4.7p/ share +5.2p/ share